This Vegan Potato Leek Soup is creamy, comforting and filling. It’s dairy-free, gluten-free and nutritious. Perfect for those chilly days, too.

 Make sure leeks are washed well first. *See note on instructions

-Heat the oil in a large pot, over medium heat.
+Heat the oil and butter in a large pot, over medium heat.
 Add a pinch of salt to the oil.
 Add the leeks & onion, sauté until softened, about 3-5 minutes

 Add the potato, garlic, salt, pepper & spices (except the bay leaf).
 Sauté to release the flavors of the garlic & spices, about 2-3 minutes.
 Stir often to keep vegetables from sticking. (if it starts to stick, add a touch of oil or vegetable broth)